 Many behavioral health providers have had training in cognitive-behavioral therapy (CBT), but few are knowledgeable about how to best use CBT when working with a suicidal patient.
-Cognitive Therapy for Suicidal Patients (CT-SP) is an evidence-based, manualized cognitive-behavioral treatment for adults with suicidal ideation and behaviors.
+Cognitive Therapy for Suicide Prevention (CT-SP) is an evidence-based, manualized cognitive-behavioral treatment for adults with suicidal ideation and behaviors.
 Although this treatment protocol was initially developed for individuals who recently attempted suicide, the protocol can also be applied to individuals with acute suicidal ideation.

 CT-SP is based on Dr. Aaron Beck’s cognitive-behavioral model.
 According to this theory, an individual’s biopsychosocial vulnerabilities can interact with suicidal thoughts and behaviors to produce a “suicide mode.”
 Suicide is distinct from any medical or mental health conditions and can occur in the context of many diagnoses.
 Accordingly, treatment directly targets suicide-related thoughts and behaviors and is considered transdiagnostic in nature.